cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 Instead of connecting directly to a PostgreSQL service, applications can now connect to the PgBouncer service and start reusing any existing connection.

+### Logical Replication

+CloudNativePG supports PostgreSQL's logical replication in a declarative manner using `Publication` and `Subscription` custom resource definitions.

+Logical replication is particularly useful together with the import facility for online data migrations (even from public DBaaS solutions) and major PostgreSQL upgrades.

 ## Level 4: Deep insights

 Capability level 4 is about *observability*: monitoring,